iam-sharmistha/customer-churn-analysis/README.md

 # Customer Churn Analysis

-Customer churn analysis project built using SQL, Excel and Power BI to identify customer retention patterns, churn drivers and high-risk customer segments.
-The project combines data cleaning, SQL analysis and interactive dashboards to generate business insights that support customer retention strategies.
+An end-to-end customer churn analytics project built using **SQL, Excel and Power BI** to analyse customer retention patterns, identify churn drivers and generate business recommendations using the IBM Telco Customer Churn dataset.

 ---

 ## Project Overview

-This project analyses the IBM Telco Customer Churn dataset to answer key business questions, including:

-- What is the overall customer churn rate?
-- Which contract types have the highest churn?
-- Which internet services experience the most churn?
-- Which payment methods are associated with higher customer loss?
-- How does customer tenure influence churn?
+Customer churn is one of the most important business metrics for subscription-based companies.
+This project analyses customer behaviour to identify the factors associated with customer churn and provides actionable recommendations to improve customer retention.

-The analysis was completed using SQL, Excel and Power BI.
+The analysis was completed using SQL for data exploration, Excel for dashboard creation and Power BI for interactive business reporting.

 ---

-## Tools Used
+## Tools & Technologies

-- SQL
-- Excel
+- Microsoft Excel
+- SQL (SQLite)
-- Power BI
+- Microsoft Power BI
+- Git & GitHub

 ---

 ## Dataset

-IBM Telco Customer Churn Dataset
+**IBM Telco Customer Churn Dataset**

-- Total Customers: **7,043**
-- Churned Customers: **1,869**
+The dataset contains **7,043 customer records** with information including:

+- Customer demographics
+- Contract type
+- Internet service
+- Payment method
+- Monthly charges
+- Customer tenure
-- Overall Churn Rate: **26.54%**
+- Churn status

 ---

-## Business Questions Answered
+## Business Questions

+This project answers the following business questions:

-- Overall customer churn rate
+- What is the overall customer churn rate?
-- Churn by contract type
+- Which contract types have the highest churn?
-- Churn by internet service
+- Which internet services experience the highest churn?
-- Churn by payment method
-- Churn by customer tenure
-- Identification of high-risk customer segments

----

-## Key Insights

-- Overall customer churn rate is **26.54%**.
-- Customers with **Month-to-month contracts** have the highest churn rate (**42.71%**).
+- Which payment methods are associated with the highest churn?
+- Does customer tenure influence churn?
-- **Fiber optic** customers experience the highest churn rate (**41.89%**).
+- Which customers are at the highest risk of leaving?
-- Customers paying through **Electronic check** show the highest churn rate (**45.29%**).
-- Most customer churn occurs within the **first 12 months** of service.

 ---